mishradwaterlaw/mishradwaterlaw/README.md

 ## Featured Projects

 > I keep things simple and open source.
 Most of what I do is public so I can track progress..
-PS- i post stories on insta for things i make but they never make it to my github (publically hehe), cuz i think of them as not good enough, even my titanic project is private now...
+PS- i post stories on insta for things i make but they never make it to my github (publically hehe), cuz i think of them as not good enough, even my titanic project is private now...You're gonna have to trust me that i made that project and someday i might make it oublic as a full on ML project.

-- [Titanic Dataset Exploration](https://github.com/mishradwaterlaw/titanicdatasetfirst-application) – basic data exploration using Pandas & Matplotlib
+[Titanic Dataset Exploration](https://github.com/mishradwaterlaw/titanicdatasetfirst-application) – basic data exploration using Pandas & Matplotlib

-- [Learning Notebooks](https://github.com/mishradwaterlaw?tab=repositories&q=notebook) – Python and data notebooks
-- More coming soon...
+More coming soon...

 ---